Memorable Manitobans: Daniel Sayne MacKay (1878-1943)

-On 18 July 1912, he married Catherine Agnes Brydon (1884-1936) and they had one son.
+On 18 July 1912, he married Catherine Agnes Brydon (1884-1936, daughter of James Brydon) and they had one son, William Brydon Fraser MacKay (1914-2004).
 He was a member of the University Club of Montreal, Manitoba Club, Canadian Club of Winnipeg, Winnipeg Medical Society, and Presbyterian church.
-In 1925, the family lived at 36 Purcell Avenue, Winnipeg.
+The family lived at 36 Purcell Avenue (c1925) and 820 Wellington Crescent (1929-?).

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.